pace-neutrons/Horace/documentation/smg/17_pixel_data.md

   - The page size is specified on construction (in bytes).
   - Only a page size worth of pixels is loaded at any one time.
   - If all pixels fit in one page, all pixels are loaded.
-  - The default page size is `realmax`, this means that, by default, exactly one page is used.
+  - The default page size is `realmax`, this means that, by default, exactly one page is used, as this value is very large.

 - Temporary files hold changes to pixel data.
   - When pixel data is changed, the changes are written to a temporary file